baku89/ISF4AE/README.md

 ### Supported Environments

 The plugin has been confirmed to work in the following environments.
-However, it should generally work in CC 2022 or later on any macOS:
+However, it should generally work in CC 2022 or later on any macOS and Windows:

  - CC 2023 on macOS Monterey (Apple Silicon, Intel)
+ - СС 2023 on Windows x86_64

 ---